apaz-cli/apaz-cli.github.io/blog/The_Craziest_Bug_I_Have_Ever_Witnessed.md

     Suppose the thread pauses for the signal handler where I've left the comment.
-In that circumstance, when the return value is decided and the thread is paused before bookkeeping completes, you can see how `malloc()` would return the same thing twice.
-The same thing happens inside glibc.
-It grabs a pointer from the freelist, but doesn't completely erase the record of it in the same instruction.
+In that circumstance, when the return value is decided and the thread is paused before bookkeeping completes, you can see how `malloc()` could return the same thing twice.
+The same sort of thing happens inside glibc.
+It grabs a pointer from the freelist, but doesn't completely erase the record of it before `malloc()` is called again in the signal handler.
 Sometimes the allocator gets completely corrupted, and sometimes it doesn't.
 It depends on the timing of the signal, which is of course impossible to predict.

 <br>